Robert Street Bridge Replacement

 As part of our $8 billion, 5-year capital investment plan, we're renovating stations, modernizing fare collection systems, upgrading services for our buses, subways, and ferries, and improving the accessibility of the entire system.

 What to Expect if You Are a Rider

-During construction, up to 9 station parking spots being used as a staging area will be unavailable.
+During construction, up to nine station parking spots being used as a staging area will be unavailable.

-During the week of June 22, the north set of stairs leading from Robert Street to Roslindale Village Station will be closed and replaced by temporary stairs and walkways.
+The north set of stairs leading from Robert Street to Roslindale Village Station has been closed and replaced by temporary stairs and walkways.

 What to Expect if You Live in the Neighborhood

 The second phase of work will take place in spring/summer 2021 and will involve the delivery and erection of the bridge steel.
 Additionally, during a weekend shutdown, crews will work around the clock installing new tracks, and the work will require pedestrian and vehicle detours.